Aevarkan/WorldEdit-BE-Docs/docs/usage/generation.md

 Lofts are a group of segments that form a shape.
 These can be used to make things like flags and ramps.
 Because of how complex they are, there are four subcommands to manage their creation.

-`;loft start` puts you into loft mode.
-You're usual ways of making selections (`;pos`, `;hpos` commands and selection wands) will be used to create the segments that make up the loft.
-While in loft mode, the first selection mark is used to create a new segment in the loft, with the marked position as its first point; the second selection mark grows the segment by adding more points to it.
+`;loft start_curve` creates a new starting point for a segment of your loft curve; using your current position.
+You grow the segment by using `;loft add_point`.
+A loft needs at least 2 segments to be usable.

 Once you have all your segments, use `;loft set <pattern>` to fill it in with your pattern of choice.
 For example, `;loft set wool`.
 If you want to remove points from your selection, use `;loft remove` To remove the last point added.
-And when you're ready to leave loft mode, use `;loft clear`.
+And if you want to remove everything, use `;loft clear`.

 ## Custom Shapes